 I treat patients with trigger point release, joint mobilisation, exercise prescription and education.

-My biggest passion in physiotherapy field is treating spinal condition.
-Spinal pain is not easy to be resolved for good especially in chronic situation and I loved to assist my patients to get out of frustration.
-I am also a strong believer in postural correction as good posture provide the base for us to move and sustain for long.
+My biggest passion in physiotherapy is treating spinal conditions.
+Spinal pain, especially chronic situations, is not easy to fully resolve and I loved to assist my patients to stop being frustrated.
+I am also a strong believer in postural correction as good posture provides the base for us to move and sustain for the long term.

-Seeing patients to be free from pain, recover fully from the injury and return to their sports, activities, work as “easy, simple, and soon” as possible.
+Seeing patients to be free from pain, recover fully from their injuries and return to their sports, activities, work as “easy, simple, and soon” as possible.

 Follow Gary on Instagram: @gnphysio